 Lizzie has a BEd (Hons) from Manchester Metropolitan University as well as the National Professional Headship Qualification (NPQH) from the National College of School Leadership.
 Beginning her career in Wales then continuing in London, Lizzie taught at primary schools in Westminster and later Richmond upon Thames as a Special Educational Needs Coordinator (SENCo) and Deputy Head Teacher.
 Whilst in Richmond, Lizzie was asked to carry out interim headships in two primary schools, which she enjoyed immensely.
 After having children, Lizzie worked as a Workforce Development Consultant for Richmond Local Authority.
 This involved delivering conferences on workforce reform to Headteachers and Governing Bodies.
 In 2007, Lizzie and her family moved to Dubai where she took up the post of Deputy Head Teacher at Jumeirah English Speaking School (JESS)– Arabian Ranches.
 Lizzie remained at JESS until taking up the post of Primary Headteacher at Jebel Ali School in 2017.

 Fiona completed her Bachelor of Education Degree at Didsbury School of Education in Manchester.
 She taught in England for 3 years before coming out to Dubai in 1992 where she worked in an Arabic school for one year as a Reception class teacher.
 Fiona joined Jebel Ali School in 1993 as a Reception class teacher.
 She held the post of Year Group Leader in Reception, Year 1 and Year 2 before being promoted to the position of assistant headteacher at KS1.
-Fiona is a mum of three who have all attended Jebel Ali School.
+Fiona was promoted to Deputy Headteacher in 2017, she is a mum of three who have all attended Jebel Ali School.

 Jo completed her studies in Ireland gaining a B.Eng in Electrical & Electronic Engineering from The Queen’s University of Belfast and a Masters in Business Administration from Michael Smurfit School of Business, University College Dublin.
 Having held a number of leadership roles with large telecoms operators in Ireland, Jo went onto run her own coaching and management consultancy business.
 Jo relocated to Dubai in April 2010 and has worked as School Business Manager since January 2013.